 If you are like many San Antoni real estate investors, you only have so much cash to invest in your buy and hold properties.

-When I first started out as a San Antonio real estate investor in 2001, I only had about $40,000 of my own money.
+When many of our investors started out, they only had 10k or 20k or their own money.
 When you have limited investment capital like that, you have a few options before you:

 - Buy under market value properties and flip them for a profit